wiseupdata/microsoft-data-engineering/README.md

 <details>
 <summary>
-    Design and implement the data exploration layer :arrow_down:
+    Design and implement the data exploration layer
 </summary>

 * Create and execute queries by using a compute solution that leverages SQL serverless and Spark